ClimateCompatibleGrowth/GeoH2/README.md

 ### Rule to remove all files

+**Note:** This rule does not work on Windows, as of yet.
+Please manually remove the files you need to.

 This rule is important to know first, as it will remove all the files that the below rules will create as well as the file you initially saved into the `Data` folder as `hex_final_[COUNTRY ISO CODE].geojson`.

 This is to allow for a quicker transition to analyse more data and to clear up space.
 Make sure you save the created files that you need elsewhere before running the following rule into the terminal: